Loss Aversion: Why Losing $5 Hurts More Than Winning $10

 What is loss aversion in simple terms?▾

-Loss aversion is the psychological tendency to feel the pain of losing something about twice as strongly as the pleasure of gaining something of equal value.
+Loss aversion is the psychological tendency to feel the pain of losing something about twice as strongly as the pleasure of gaining the same thing.
 Losing $50 feels roughly as bad as gaining $100 feels good.
+Daniel Kahneman and Amos Tversky measured the ratio at approximately 2.25 to 1 in their 1979 prospect theory research.

 How can loss aversion help you achieve goals?▾